xenonzx/mapstruct-example/README.md

 5. map product to product dto while the `name` property maps to `productName` in the dto

 ### Task 2: Map dto to product & provide mapper through Spring ioc
+aim is to provide map dto to domain object without much hassle.

-1. use inherited mapping
+1. use inherited mapping `@InheritInverseConfiguration`
 2. set spring as component model in @Mapper

 ### Task 3: Use default value and achieve mapping of private final properties
+aim is to show  how to use default value and highlight the difference between when properties are public and when properties are final and private

-1. using default values (if desc is missing add default desc).
+1. using default values (if `desc` is missing add default desc).
 2. update ProductDto properties to be private finals
+   1. for mapping to work you need setters and getters to update properties. if setter is not present a mapstruct is smart enough to use the constructor but it fails to use lomobok  static methods that replace constructors

 ### Task 4: Mapping nested entities